-- 2018 - “‘Peace is Not Merely the Absence of War’: World Religions and the Sustainable Development Goals,” Annual Alumni Seminar Series, Seattle University, United States, 20 February.
+- 2018 - “‘Peace is Not Merely the Absence of War’: Faith-Based Organizations and the Sustainable Development Goals,” Annual Alumni Seminar Series, Seattle University, United States, 20 February.

 - 2017 - Moderator and commentator for the panel, “The Theology of Pope Francis,” Law Review Symposium on the Teachings of Pope Francis: Towards a Vision of Social Justice & Sustainable Capitalism?, Seattle University School of Law, United States, 4 February.